aergoio/ARC2NFT/README.md

 token id.
 By using the same format of storing this data we can check if the ticket is already issued, retrieve the owner, etc.

-The data can be arranged in a key/value format, like this:
+The data in the token id can be arranged in a key-value format, like this:

 ```
 event=Josh_Concert,date=1645379800,place=Clark_Stadium,section=green,seat=15D,team=away